Street harassment: Peru

 Peru has had anti-street harassment laws since March 2015.

 Philippines

 Quezon City in the Philippines, which has a high rate of street harassment, implemented an ordinance against street harassment, such as cat-calling and wolf-whistling, on May 16, 2016.
 Penalties for acts of street harassment were set at fines of Php 1,000 to Php 5,000 and a 1-month jail term.
 In 2019, Republic Act 11313, known as the Safe Spaces Act, became law in the Philippines; it punishes misogynistic acts, sexist slurs, wolf-whistling, catcalling, intrusive gazing, cursing, and persistent telling of sexual jokes in public or online.
+It also includes Any conduct that is unwelcome and pervasive and creates an intimidating, hostile, or humiliating environment for the recipient.

 Punishments include imprisonment or fines depending on the seriousness of the crime.

 United States

 Across the United States, laws regarding street harassment are under the jurisdiction of individual states.
 In Illinois there are laws that relate to street harassment.
 Despite being a potential precursor to physical assault and even murder, offensive speech and hate speech are protected under the First Amendment.
 Although a perpetrator is legally allowed to shout obscenities, other acts such as public indecency and sexual assault are blatant violations of the law.
 Offensive speech and hate speech as forms of street harassment are frequently used as evidence against repeat offenders.

 The public's rejection of criminalizing offensive speech and hate speech in view of the First Amendment poses a challenge for the legal system.
 Contrary to popular belief, it is not just those who are unaffected by street harassment that hold this ideal; victims and survivors of offensive speech and hate speech are reluctant to advocate against this First Amendment right.
 Adversely, the public is hesitant to rely on the law in their daily lives as they prefer autonomy, regardless of how grave the situation may be.

 In a series of interviews conducted by Laura Beth Nielson in 2000, regarding the attitudes of the public in relation to the law and street harassment, four paradigms were offered.
 The freedom of speech paradigm is based on the ideal of allegiance to the First Amendment's ideology.
 The autonomy paradigm is based on the desire for self-governance.
 The impracticality paradigm is based on the impossibility of regulation in regards to offensive speech and hate speech.
 Lastly, the distrust of authority paradigm is based on the lack of faith in legal officials to enforce laws.
 These four paradigms exemplify the reasoning behind the lack of criminalization for street harassment.